Prediction of the bubble wall velocity for a large jump in degrees of freedom

-The wall velocity strongly affects the strength and shape of the GW spectrum~\cite{Espinosa:2010hh,Caprini:2019egz}, but is challenging to compute for a given theory (see however~\cite{Moore:1995si, Dorsch:2018pat,Lewicki:2021pgr, Laurent:2022jrs, Jiang:2022btc} for some explicit computations) and is therefore often treated as a free parameter, or simply set to $\xi_w \to 1$.
+The wall velocity strongly affects the strength and shape of the GW spectrum~\cite{Espinosa:2010hh,Caprini:2019egz}, and it also enters in computations of the baryon asymmetry \cite{Bodeker:2004ws, Fromme:2006cm, DeVries:2018aul, Cline:2020jre, Dorsch:2021ubz, Cline:2021dkf} or dark matter abundance \cite{Baker:2019ndr, Chway:2019kft, Azatov:2021ifm, Baldes:2022oev}.
+It is however challenging to compute for a given theory (see however~\cite{Moore:1995si, Dorsch:2018pat,Lewicki:2021pgr, Laurent:2022jrs, Jiang:2022btc} for some explicit computations) and is therefore often treated as a free parameter, or simply set to $\xi_w \to 1$.
 This results in a significant uncertainty, so better estimates are necessary.
 Unfortunately, the difficulty of computing the wall velocity is even greater in strongly coupled theories~\cite{Schwaller:2015tja, Bruggisser:2018mrt, Huang:2020crf, Halverson:2020xpg, Yang:2022ghc}, where a quasiparticle interpretation underlying the computations of~\cite{Moore:1995si, Dorsch:2018pat,Lewicki:2021pgr, Laurent:2022jrs, Jiang:2022btc} may not be available.
 In this work, we will provide a way to determine $\xi_w$ that can be applied to both weakly and strongly coupled theories when they have a large jump in the number of degrees of freedom between the phases -- we will refer to this as a large enthalpy jump.
 We will take a holographic equation of state (EoS) as an explicit example, which can be used to understand aspects of strongly coupled PTs~\cite{Nitti:2008za,Nitti:2009jd}.
 Holographic models represent a useful playground where we can obtain insight into strongly coupled cosmological PTs~\cite{Bigazzi:2020phm, Ares:2020lbt,Bigazzi:2020avc,Ares:2021ntv, Zhu:2021vkj, Morgante:2022zvc,Chen:2022cgj} and possibly into PTs in neutron star mergers~\cite{Casalderrey-Solana:2022rrn}.
 It has already been shown that $\xi_w$ can be obtained in a holographic PT~\cite{Bea:2021,Bea:2022,Bigazzi:2021ucw,Janik:2022wsx}, and we can use these results to test our approach.